+Email:

-Email: Phone:
+Phone:

-APPENDIX C: NON-TEACHING ASSISTANTSHIPS GRADUATE STUDENT EVALUATION FORM Date: In the spirit of assisting those who may follow, we ask that you take a moment out of your busy schedule to reflect and share your knowledge concerning your current non-teaching assistantship.
-1. SUPERVISOR CONTACT INFORMATION (NAME, PHONE, EMAIL) 2.
-DETAILED DESCRIPTION: a.
-Project b.
+APPENDIX C: NON-TEACHING ASSISTANTSHIPS GRADUATE STUDENT EVALUATION FORM

+Date: In the spirit of assisting those who may follow, we ask that you take a moment out of your busy schedule to reflect and share your knowledge concerning your current non-teaching assistantship.
+1. EMA SUPERVISOR CONTACT INFORMATION (NAME, PHONE, IL) 2. a.
+DETAILED DESCRIPTION: Project b.
 Type of Work Assigned c.
 With whom did you usually work?
-3. HOURS: In general describe the distribution of work throughout the course of the academic year in terms of time required or allotted. a.
+3. cours a.
+HOURS: In general describe the distribution of work throughout the e of the academic year in terms of time required or allotted.
 Days and Hours Usually Worked Per Week b.
-Were you assigned regular hours or were your hours "bunched up?"
-Explain.
+Expla Were you assigned regular hours or were your hours "bunched up?" iin.